-- Proposal 1-FOR the election of the director nominees under the Director Election Proposal. - Proposal 2-FOR the approval of the executive compensation as described in the Say on Pay Proposal. - Proposal 3-FOR an advisory vote on executive compensation every three years as described in the Frequency of Say on Pay Proposal. - Proposal 4-FOR the Auditor Reappointment Proposal.
+Proposal 1-FOR the election of the director nominees under the Director Election Proposal.

+Proposal 2-FOR the Auditor Reappointment Proposal.

 What if I do not specify how I want my shares voted?

 If you are a record holder who returns a completed, executed proxy card that does not specify how you want to vote your shares on one or more proposals, the proxies will vote your shares for each proposal as to which you provide no voting instructions, and such shares will be voted in the following manner: